 claims small lenders face discriminatory funding treatment under RBA

-and APRA regulations, which means average interest rates available to borrowers are higher than they would otherwise be.
+regulations, which means average interest rates available to borrowers are higher than they would otherwise be.

 CEO Phil Naylor cited Canada as an example where a strong securitisation market has driven competition amongst lenders, in particular smaller lenders.

 The submission said all banks in Canada, including their Big Five, hold 75% of the market compared to Australia’s 94%.
 Credit unions in Canada hold 15%, while in Australia it is just under 5%.
 And other lenders, such as non-bank lenders, hold 10% of Canada’s market, while in Australia their market share is less than 2%.

 “A simple glance at this comparison indicates there is a much more competitive dynamic at work in Canada,” MFAA